Reserved Practice - effective September 1, 2022

-AAgs and ATAgs have full rights and privileges as Registrants without the use of a seal but are authorized to use the titles “Articling Agrologist” or “Articling Technical Agrologist” and the respective designations of “AAg” or “ATAg” and must complete professional development activities specified by the BCIA under the Articling Program during their assigned articling terms.
+AAgs and ATAgs have full rights and privileges as Registrants without the use of a seal.
+Still, they are authorized to use the titles "Articling Agrologist" or "Articling Technical Agrologist," and the respective designations of "AAg" or "ATAg" and must complete professional development activities specified by the BCIA under the Articling Program during their assigned articling terms.

-No individual may present themselves with any of these titles without being in contravention of the Professional Governance Act.
+No individual may present themselves with any of these titles without contravention of the Professional Governance Act.